High sensitivity optomechanical reference accelerometer over 10 kHz

 The peaks shown in the red trace originate from the running vacuum pumps, and vanish when these are turned off while still maintaining a comparable vacuum level below $10^{-5}\,$mbar, as shown by the blue trace.
-In addition, we measured the laser intensity (gray trace) and frequency (green trace) noise in order to identify the limiting noise sources of our system.
-The latter was measured via a mismatched armlength Mach-Zehnder fiber interferometer, using a 1\,km fiber spool in one arm.
+In addition, we independently measured the laser intensity (magenta trace) and frequency (green trace) noise in order to identify the limiting noise sources of our system.
+The latter was measured via a mismatched armlength Mach-Zehnder fiber interferometer, using two 50/50 fiber couplers, and a 1\,km fiber spool in one arm.
+This fiber interferometer was assembled for the sole purpose of measuring the laser frequency noise and was operated outside the vacuum chamber, making it more susceptible to temperature changes and disturbances in the fibers.
+These environmental effects can account for the slightly higher noise below 2\,kHz.
 Given the rather high finesse accomplished on this type of cavity, we were able to suppress the laser intensity noise to a non-limiting level.
 Laser frequency noise, on the other hand, is clearly setting the noise floor.
 Figure~\ref{accnoise} shows the linear spectral density of the equivalent acceleration measurement.
-At lower frequencies of 10-100\,Hz we reach a comparable resolution to conventional devices at micro-$g_n/\sqrt{\mathrm{Hz}}$ levels, and improving to sub-$\upmu g_n/\sqrt{\mathrm{Hz}}$ through 1\,kHz.
+At lower frequencies of 10-100\,Hz we reach a comparable resolution to conventional devices at $\upmu g_n/\sqrt{\mathrm{Hz}}$ levels, and improving to sub-$\upmu g_n/\sqrt{\mathrm{Hz}}$ through 1\,kHz.
 Unprecedented sensitivities below $100\,\mathrm{n}g_n/\sqrt{\mathrm{Hz}}$ over 10\,kHz is achieved above 1.5\,kHz, and better than $10\,\mathrm{n}g_n/\sqrt{\mathrm{Hz}}$ slightly above 9\,kHz over approximately 2\,kHz.

 We are also able to exploit the extraordinary sensitivity enhancement provided by the mechanical resonance due to our capability to conduct a complete and accurate system identification over the entire observation bandwidth, allowing us to reach the Brownian acceleration limit around $3\,\mathrm{n}g_n/\sqrt{\mathrm{Hz}}$ level within 1\,kHz about the mechanical resonance frequency (10.7\,kHz).